Argus As 410

 The Argus As 410 was a German air-cooled inverted V-12 aircraft engine that was first produced by Argus Motoren in 1938.

 Design and development

 The engine marked a departure from earlier Argus engines in that it had new construction techniques which gave the engine greater operating speeds and power.
-The engine featured smaller 105 mm x 115 mm cylinders with deep finned steel cooling slots, aluminum heads, geared supercharger, a steel alloy crankshaft and a magnesium alloy crankcase.
+The engine featured smaller 105 mm × 115 mm cylinders with deep finned steel cooling slots, aluminum heads, geared supercharger, a steel alloy crankshaft and a magnesium alloy crank case.
 The engine weighed approximately 315 kg and produced 465 PS (342 kW) at 3,100 rpm.
 Approximately 28,700 engines were produced.
 A distinctive feature is the finned spinner ahead of the propeller.
 This is driven by the airflow as a windmill, and used to power the actuator of the variable-pitch propeller.
 The more powerful and refined Argus As 411 was developed from it.